JustinNicholas/weekend-movie-sagas/INSTRUCTIONS.md

-x an input field (for the movie title) x an input field (for the movie poster image URL)) k a textarea (for the movie description) x a dropdown (for the genres)
+x an input field (for the movie title) x an input field (for the movie poster image URL)) x a textarea (for the movie description) x a dropdown (for the genres)

 The Add Movie page should have the buttons: